JabRef/JabRefOnline/_faq/10_general.md

 ## Q: I have a JabRef database and I would like to export the subset corresponding to my LaTeX file.
 How to do this?

 A: Upon compilation, LaTeX generates a file with the extension ".aux".
 This files contains the keys of the cited references (among other things).
 Using this AUX file, JabRef can extract the relevant entries.
 Choose the menu **Tools-&gt;New subdatabase based on AUX file**.
 Then select the reference database (among the opened ones), and specify the AUX file.

+## Q: When I modify my database, I would like that JabRef performs entry cleaning automatically.
+How to do this?

+A: In **File-&gt;Database properties**, you will find a section named "Save actions".
+After enabling this feature, you can choose which actions should be performed for each field upon saving.
+That should help you keep your database tidy.